clementgallet/libTAS/docs/guides/wsl.md

 I think [Microsoft's guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) did a decent job explaining the installation process so I just refer to that here.
 If however you do happen to run into trouble, feel free to join the [libTAS discord server](https://discord.gg/3MBVAzU) and ask for help.
 Optionally, you can also find tutorials on YouTube.

+You can check that you have the version 2 installed by running the following command in a Windows terminal: `wsl --list --verbose`.
+If it prints `1` at `VERSION`, then you need to upgrade to version 2.

-Once WSL 2 (do make sure it's version 2, and set to default) has been installed, grab Ubuntu from the store (this is all mentioned in Microsoft's guide but I just want to point it out here again).
+Once WSL 2 has been installed, grab Ubuntu from the store (this is all mentioned in Microsoft's guide but I just want to point it out here again).
 You should have a new Windows-App called Ubuntu 20.04 LTS.

 Start it and a terminal will open.
 For the first time only you'll be asked to